 A selection of new books in English translation, recommended for reviewers, booksellers, literary festivals and readers.
-Click here for the brand new selection of NBG Choices - Spring 2019.
+Click here for the brand new selection of choices - Autumn 2019.

 It is 1988 and Jonathan Fabrizius, a journalist living in West Germany, travels to the contested lands of former East Prussia – where the Nazi legacy lives on in buildings and fortifications – to write about a car rally.
 It’s a plum job, but his interest is piqued by a personal connection.
 Here, among the refugees fleeing the advancing Russians in 1945, Jonathan was born.
 Homeland is a nuanced work from one of the great modern European storytellers, in which an everyday German comes face to face with his painful family history, and with ordinary Germans’ complicity.